Best Crop for My Land & Soil Crop Finder

 How do I know what crop is best for my soil?+

-Enter your soil texture (sandy, loamy, silty or clay), its pH, how well it drains and its salinity.
-The tool scores each crop against those four factors and ranks them, so the top of the list is what your land will grow best with the least effort.
+Enter your soil texture (sandy, loamy, silty or clay), pH, drainage, salinity, organic matter and the water you can give.
+The tool scores 390+ crops across 15 categories against those six factors and ranks them, so the top of the list is what your land will grow best with the least effort — and each result shows why it fits, factor by factor.

 What crops grow best in clay soil?+